josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/💸_Money_Listens/🚀_Dual_Use_Dualities/🧿_dual_use_narratives_and_the_illusion_of_knowing.md

 # 🧿 Dual-Use Narratives and the Illusion of Knowing
 **First created:** 2025-10-07  |  **Last updated:** 2025-10-08
-*A Polaris node on how information abundance replaces verification when walls, blockades, and dual‑use architectures shape what the world gets to “know.”*
+*How information abundance replaces verification when walls, blockades, and dual‑use architectures shape what the world gets to “know.”*

 ---